aymerick/raymond/README.md

 ## Context

-The rendering context can contain any type of objects, including `array`, `slice`, `map`, `struc`t and `func`.
+The rendering context can contain any type of objects, including `array`, `slice`, `map`, `struct` and `func`.

-When using struct, be warned that only exported fields are accessible:
+When using structs, be warned that only exported fields are accessible:

 ```go
 package main